ongsalt/windows-ui-composition-stuff/readme.md

 # Todos

+- stop relying on `windows_numerics`
+- node arena
+- Event handling
+  - parse it (might just use winit at this point)
+  - dispatch it
+- Hit testing and layouting
 - background brush
 - shadow
 - DPI handling...
-- Event handling
-  - parse it (might just use winit at this point)
-  - dispatch it
-- Hit testing
-- Better layouting
 - Expose animation api
-- might just delete this and use swift instead